microsoft/vscode-maven/TestPlan.md

 4. Set `false` for `maven.pomfile.autoUpdateEffectivePOM`.
 5. Change pom file and save it.
 6. Verify:
-    1. It not update effective pom automatically.
+    1. It does not update effective pom automatically.

 ### Execute Maven goals
 1. Right-click on project item